Office of the Comptroller of the Currency (OCC), Treasury.

 FOR FURTHER INFORMATION CONTACT:

-The information requirements require individuals who are requesting non-public OCC information to provide the OCC with information regarding the legal grounds for the request.
-The Start Printed Page 20076release of non-public OCC information to a requester without sufficient legal grounds to obtain the information would inhibit open consultation between a bank and the OCC thereby impairing the OCC's supervisory and regulatory mission.
+Abstract: The information collection requirements require individuals who are requesting non-public OCC information to provide the OCC with information regarding the legal grounds for the request.
+The release of non-public OCC information to a requester without sufficient legal grounds to obtain the information would inhibit open consultation between a bank and the OCC, thereby impairing the OCC's supervisory and regulatory mission.
 The OCC is entitled, under statute and case law, to require requesters to demonstrate that they have sufficient legal grounds for the OCC to release non-public OCC information.
 The OCC needs to identify the requester's legal grounds to determine if it should release the requested non-public OCC information.

 The information requirements in 12 CFR part 4, subpart C, are as follows: